skrey/yellow-extensions/source/core/README.md

 ## How to customise a page

-You can customise the HTML code of a page in its layout file.
-Have a look at the default layout file and make your own layout files.
+Set `Layout` in the [page settings](#settings-page) at the top of a page.
+The HTML code of the page can be customised in a layout file.
+Have a look at the default layout file and make your own layout files when needed.
 All layout files are stored in your `system/layouts` folder.
 You can edit these files.
 Your changes will not be overwritten when the website is updated.

 ## Examples